Roboy/ss18_talk_to_two/SAM/README.md

    1.2)
-   Copy the config file "wip_creator.config" from this folder into odas/bin/ on the Pi.
+   Copy the config file "Roboy_creator.config" from this folder into odas/bin/ on the Pi.
     In this file search for the lines 256-260

      ```